Coalition casualties in Afghanistan: Belgium

+One Belgian soldier died of meningitis while serving in Afghanistan, 14 soldiers have been wounded in action.

 United Kingdom

-As of 11 October 2015, the British forces have suffered 456 fatalities and 2,188 wounded in action, another 5,251 have suffered from disease or non-battle injuries.
+The British forces suffered 456 fatalities and 2,188 wounded in action, another 5,251 have suffered from disease or non-battle injuries.
 Of these, 404 soldiers were killed as a result of hostile action, while 49 are known to have died either as a result of illness, non-combat injuries or accidents, or have not yet officially been assigned a cause of death pending the outcome of an investigation.

 The vast majority of fatalities have taken place since the redeployment of British forces to the Taliban stronghold of Helmand province in 2006, as only five men died between April 2002 and early March 2006.